1. How do we score the severity of the AM findings?

 An aggregated finding represents the occurrence of a vulnerability over time for the asset, as well as allows you to track any regressions (vulnerabilities that have reappeared over time).

-Findings are ordered by name, affected asset, start/end date, severity (high/medium/low/information) and status (new, active, patched, false positive).
+Findings are ordered by name, affected asset, start date, last time defected, severity (high/medium/low/information) and tags (new, patched, false positive).

-Start date shows the date we found the vulnerability while the end date shows the last time we found it.
+Start date shows the date we found the vulnerability while the Last time detected shows the last time we found it.

 Even though a vulnerability has been patched, it can still be reopened again.
 When can it happen?: